 No one has favorited this theater yet

+Located in Kirkby-in-Ashfield, Nottinghamshire on a prominent corner site at Kingsway and Diamond Avenue.
 The Regent Cinema was built for and operated by independent operators and opened on 6th October 1930 with John Boles in "The Desert Song".
-It is located on a prominent corner site at Kingsway and Diamond Avenue.

 There was an entrance rotunda which was decorated in Columbian Pine, and inside the auditorium seating was provided for 650 in the stalls and 500 in the circle.
 The auditorium was decorated in a ‘Modern’ French style.